rysi3k/openwrt/GL-iNet.md

       option disabled '1'

+* `/etc/init.d/network restart`

+If the device needs custom NTP servers:

+* Edit `/etc/config/system` and adjust the `list server '<item>'` lines as appropriate
+* `/etc/init.d/system restart`

 ### Make services available over wan as well as lan interface

 PoE only works over the WAN port.
 To reduce the number of ports required to make the device function, the WAN port can be configured similarly to the LAN port.
-To do this:

-* Edit `/etc/config/firewall` - to config zone named "lan", set:
+* Edit `/etc/config/firewall` - to config zone named "lan", add:

-      option network 'lan wan'
+      list network 'wan'

+  (or, if the config file is in the older format, set `option network 'lan wan'`)

-  and to config zone named "wan" set:
+  and to config zone named "wan" remove:

-      option network 'wan6'
+      list network 'wan'

+  (or, if in the older format, set `option network 'wan6'` - ie without `wan`)

 * `/etc/init.d/firewall` restart